szedlakmate/Labyrinth/README.md

 - The player sizes are not responsive
 - If players cover each other, one will be perfectly hidden
 - The lack of touchscreen support

-- The lack of browser compatibility check
+Furthermore, browser compatibility check needs to be undertaken.